ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 Hot Chocolate provides a default implementation based on the `System.Transactions.TransactionScope` which works with Microsoft ADO.NET data provider and hence can be used in combination with Entity Framework.

-The default transaction scope handler can be added like the following:
+The default transaction scope handler can be added like the following.

 ```csharp
 services